Tamil Nadu State Election Commission: History

 Tamil Nadu Panchayats Act, 1994 was enacted according to the 73rd and 74th Constitutional amendments of India in May 1994 which paved way for the creation of Tamil Nadu State Election Commission.
 But, the first election to the Local Bodies of Tamil Nadu was conducted in October 1996.
 Consecutive elections were then conducted in October 2001, October 2006, October 2011 successfully and December 2019 election held as partially.

 Structure

 The Tamil Nadu State Election Commission is headed by a Tamil Nadu State Election Commissioner appointed by the Governor of Tamil Nadu.
 Tamil Nadu State Election Commissioner holds his term for two years which is eligible for reappointment for two terms.
 Usually, Tamil Nadu State Election Commissioners are appointed in the rank of Secretary to Govt. of Tamil Nadu.
-Currently, Thiru.
-Dr.V.Palani Kumar I.A.S(Retired) is the Tamil Nadu State Election Commissioner.
+Currently, Tmt.
+B. Jothi Nirmalasamy, I.A.S.,(R) is the Tamil Nadu State Election Commissioner.

 Commissioner is assisted by a Secretary in the cadre of a senior IAS Officer and Officers and sufficient staff.